 |Elisha’s death by illness was no indication of unrighteousness.|

 Two more incidents of illness deserve special comment.
 The first is that of Elisha, a great servant of God who became sick and then died from the illness.
 God then resurrected a man who had been dead when the man’s corpse came into contact with Elisha’s bones.
-How plain it is that Elisha’s death by illness was no indication of unrighteousness!
+Elisha’s death by illness was not an indication of unrighteousness!

 Finally, we read of the healing of righteous Hezekiah from an illness God had said would kill him (2 Kings 20:1-7).
-His moving prayer to God, and God’s subsequent extending of his life, is powerful proof that God hears the prayers of those who love and obey him.
+His prayer, and God’s subsequent extending of his life, is proof that God hears the prayers of those who love and obey him.
 Certain aspects of this case will also be cited later.

 …And in the New Testament

-Matthew 4:23 also notes that Christ traveled throughout Galilee teaching, preaching and “healing all kinds of sickness and all kinds of disease.”
-And Luke 6:17 testifies of the large crowd that “came to hear Him and be healed of their diseases.”
+Matthew 4:23 also notes that Christ traveled throughout Galilee teaching, preaching and “healing every disease and every affliction among the people.”
+And Luke 6:17-18 testifies of the large crowd that “came to hear him and to be healed of their diseases.”

-The obvious effect of such miracles as healing would be to show what great power the Messiah carried (Mark 3:15).
-But Christ displayed such power not merely for its own sake, as some modern-day public “faith healers” may seem to do, but for a far more transcendent purpose: By showing his power to heal, he showed his power to forgive sin.
-As explained in chapter 1, this is the point of the story of the paralytic man lowered through the roof as described in Matthew 9, Mark 2 and Luke 5.
+The effect of such miracles as healing would be to show what great power the Messiah carried (Mark 3:15).
+But Christ displayed such power not merely for its own sake, as some modern-day public “faith healers” may seem to do, but for a far more transcendent purpose: By showing his power to heal, he showed his authority to forgive sin.
+As explained in chapter 1 of this series, this is the point of the story of the paralytic man lowered through the roof as described in Matthew 9, Mark 2 and Luke 5.

-Now notice some other points about Christ’s healings: His healings were nearly always public, but were not spectacles.
-And they were virtually all immediate or nearly so,and they were dramatic.
+Now notice some other points about Christ’s healings: They were nearly always public, but were not spectacles.
+And they were virtually all immediate or nearly so, and they were dramatic.
 No one doubted whether a healing had been performed (Matt.
 15:21-31).
 Further, he healed a broad variety of people, young and old, male and female.
 Of some Christ demanded faith (Matt.
 9:29).
 Of others he seemed to require virtually nothing (Luke 7:11-17)!

 This brief summary serves to underscore the great variety of his healings, while reminding us that his primary purpose was to enhance the preaching of the gospel, and show his power to forgive sin.